cloud-fence/hire/JD/SeniorBackend.md

 ## Our stack:

-Typescript, React
+* Typescript, React, GraphQL
-Design system based in Figma, with components in Storybook Backend running on Python, Node.js, PostgreSQL, Mango DB Infrastructure in Kubernetes, AWS
+* Design system based in Figma, with components in Storybook
+* Backend running on Python, Node.js, PostgreSQL, Mango DB
+* Infrastructure in Kubernetes, AWS

 ## Responsibilities: